Weddings On A Budget

 If the cost of your wedding leaves you financially crippled and in debt for most of your married life, it's a pointless waste.

 If you're saving up to get hitched, or perhaps your parents have given you some money, make sure you maximise the interest.

-The best bet's an easy access account, which means you can easily withdraw the cash when needed.
-Yet many people avoid cash ISAs, wrongly thinking their money is locked in.
+Your best bet's an easy access account, which means you can easily withdraw the cash when needed.
+See the Top Savings Accounts guide for a daily updated list of best buys.

 Once you know your budget, the aim's to work out how much you can actually afford to spend on different areas and prioritise what's important to YOU.

 Write down all the things you need to spend cash on on a different piece of card – from cakes to cars, rings to registry office fees.
 Always keep in mind that you don't need to stick to convention or have everything you're told you need.